Your water meter

 If no one has used any water overnight and the reading has changed, then you know there is a leak.
 Contact a plumber to locate and repair the leak.

-Calculate your water usage
+How to calculate your weekly water usage

 Your water meter provides a quick and easy means of monitoring your household water consumption, just follow these easy steps: